spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 open the user account control (Admin) prompt, presuming you have admin rights on your machine you'll need to click yes to continue.

-Copy the code here and paste it into the PowerShell window.
+Copy the code here and paste it into the PowerShell window, Ctrl+v will work in PowerShell.

 ```bash
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux